soediro/Charting-Library---React-Seed-Project/README.md

 Running `npm run webpack` from the command line will re-create the distribution file `dist/chartIQ.js`.
 This is a transformed and bundled version of everything in the src directory. `src/index.js` will automatically load this file.

+## Questions and support

+If you have questions or get stuck using this project or the ChartIQ library, the dev support team can be reached through [dev@chartiq.com](mailto:dev@chartiq.com).

 ## Contributing to this project